chikamichi/metamorphosis/README.md

 Here's how the Backward plugin is defined:

+    module MyProject
       module Spells
         module Speaker
           module InstanceMethods
             def say something
               super something.reverse
             end
           end
         end
       end
+    end

-Some more examples are available under the `example` directory. *Spells* is to Metamorphosis what you may brand as *plugins*.
-That's the default, but it can easily be changed to any custom value, allowing you to tailor the DSL.
+*Some more examples are available under the `example` directory.*

+Metamorphosis calls "Spells" what you may brand as *plugins*.
+That's the default, but it can easily be changed to any custom value, allowing you to tailor the DSL to your needs.

-So you just open the `Spells` module, then open a module which name mimics the name of whatever receiver's module or class you want to hook-in (`Speaker`).
+So you just open `MyProject` and a new `Spells` module, then open a module which name is the same as whatever receiver's module or class you want to hook-in (`Speaker`).
 Here comes a piece of *Convention*: we want to modify instances behavior, so let's make that explicit and open an `InstanceMethods` module.
-Then we talk backward.
+Then, we talk backward!

 We could have merely redefine `say` but instead, we called `super` with a new argument.
 It's just to illustrate how cool is this: `super`.
 No. More.
 Alias.
+This example is a bit verbose as there's only one redefinition, yet it should feel confortable.

 ## Inheritance everywhere!